magento/data-migration-tool/README.md

 *	Check that the data migration tool has a network connection to the Magento 1.x and Magento 2 databases.

-	Open ports in your firewall so the migration tool can communicate with the databases and so the databases can communicate with each other.
+*	Open ports in your firewall so the migration tool can communicate with the databases and so the databases can communicate with each other.

 *	To provide redundancy in the event of unexpected issues, we advise you to replicate your Magento 1.x database.

-*	Migrate Magento 1.x extension and custom code to Magento 2.
+*	Migrate Magento 1.x extensions and custom code to Magento 2.

-	Reach out to your extension providers to see if they have been ported yet.
+*	Reach out to your extension providers to see if they have been ported yet.

 ## Install the Data Migration Tool
-This section discusses how to install the Magento Data Migration Tool.
+This section discusses how to install the **Magento 2 Data Migration Tool**.
 You can install it from either repo.magento.com or from a GitHub repository.

 **Note**: The versions of both the migration tool and the Magento 2 code must be identical (for example, 2.1.0).
 To find the version of either package, open `composer.json` and find the value of `"version"`.